AnubhavGupta3377/Finding-Influential-Institutions-in-Bibliographic-Information-Networks/README.md

 - This solution achieved 11th position in the contest.
 Full paper describing the solution is available at https://arxiv.org/abs/1612.08644

-## Instructions for running this code
+## Instructions to run the code
 - Download following files in directory **data**:
-- Followint columns should be present in each file
+- Following columns should be present in each file

     #### SelectedAffiliations.txt
     |Col #|Col Name|